'Tell them about some Glasgow must sees,’ said Johanna. ‘It’s time you said something about Scotland’s largest city.'

 ‘Tempted, if I was being totally honest.
 But you’d not have enough time to cover the ground.’

 ‘Any more?
-I’d put the Tenement House into the list of Glasgow must sees.’
+Personally, I’d put the Tenement House into the list.’

 'Yeah.
 It’s a reminder of the ordinary working folk of Glasgow, I suppose.
 Same goes for the People’s Palace.
 Add it to the list.
 Interesting, come to think of, that the equivalent preserved example of domestic life in Edinburgh is the Georgian House - definitely a bit more upmarket.'